aidanmanternach/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](part4-2.PNG)

 **Step 3: Using Commands**
 After successfully connecting remotely, we can run some commands in order to see what files are on the remote computer.
 Some commands that we can run include ```ls```, ```cp```, ```cp ~```, and ```cat /home/linux/ieng6/cs15lfa22/public/hello.txt```.
 The ls command displays files and folders in the current directory.
 The cp command will copy a file.
-The cat command prints the contenets of a file to the screen.
+The cat command prints the contents of a file to the screen.
 In the screenshot below you can see that I ran cat to print out the hello.txt file and other commands.
 ![Image](part5-hello.PNG)

 **Part 4: Transferring to Remote Computer**